 \subsection{Overview}

-In a series of papers around the year 1990, Voiculescu laid the foundations of what would be known as the theory of Free Probability, from the viewpoint of operator algebras; see e.g.~\cite{Voi86}.
-The subject soon became of main interest in Probability Theory, after unexpected connections with random matrices were discovered, such as the phenomenon of \emph{asymptotic freeness}~\cite{Voi91}.
+In a series of papers around the year 1990, Voiculescu laid the foundations of what would be known as the theory of free probability, from the viewpoint of operator algebras; see e.g.~\cite{Voi86}.
+The subject soon became of main interest in probability theory, after unexpected connections with random matrix theory were discovered, such as the phenomenon of \emph{asymptotic freeness}~\cite{Voi91}.
 This principle roughly states that large independent Hermitian random matrices behave like free random variables.
 In particular, the empirical spectral distribution of sums of independent Hermitian random matrices tends to the free convolution of measures, as the matrix dimensions tend to infinity.

-By restricting our attention to the spectra of Hermitian matrices, the operation of adding two matrices admits a deformation with the inverse temperature parameter $\beta>0$, in such a way that $\beta=1,2,4$ corresponds to adding self-adjoint real, complex, and quaternionic matrices, respectively.
-In this paper, we employ the parameter $\theta=\beta/2$, which is more suitable from the point of view of multivariate special functions.
-The operation is called \emph{$\theta$-addition of matrices}, though in fact it is an operation on sequences of real numbers (the eigenvalues).
+By restricting our attention to the spectra of Hermitian matrices, the operation of adding two matrices admits a deformation depending on the real parameter $\beta>0$, in such a way that $\beta=1,2,4$ correspond to adding self-adjoint real, complex, and quaternionic matrices, respectively.
+In this paper, however, we will employ the deformation parameter $\theta=\beta/2$, which is more suitable from the point of view of multivariate special functions.
+The resulting operation is then called \emph{$\theta$-addition of matrices}, though in fact it is an operation on sequences of real numbers (the eigenvalues).
 One can similarly define $\theta$-projection and $\theta$-multiplication, as the deformations of the operations of cutting corners and multiplying matrices, respectively (see \cite{GM20} for the precise definitions of these three operations).
-These deformations are natural from the point of view of Statistical Mechanics, which often places particle systems from random matrix eigenvalues as mutually repellent particle systems, e.g.~$\beta$-ensembles and log-gas systems.
+These deformations are natural from the point of view of statistical mechanics, which treats random matrix eigenvalues as mutually repellent random particles and $\beta$ as the inverse temperature, e.g.~$\beta$-ensembles and log-gas systems.
 We refer the interested reader to~\cite{Forrester} for a standard reference on these ideas.